The Global Language Monitor

 The Predictive Quantities Indicator (PQI)

-The PQI tracks the frequency of words and phrases in the global print and electronic media, on the Internet, throughout the Blogosphere, throughout Social Media as well as accessing proprietary databases (Factiva, Lexis-Nexis, etc.).
+The Global Language Monitor’s proprietary algorithm, the Predictive Quantities Indicator tracks the frequency of words and phrases in the global print and electronic media, on the Internet, throughout the Blogosphere, social media, as well as accessing proprietary databases (Factiva, Lexis-Nexis, etc.).

 Once a keyword base index is created (including selected keywords, phrases, ‘excluders’ and ‘penumbra’ words), ‘timestamps’ and a ‘media universe’ are determined.

 The PQI is a weighted Index, factoring in: Long-term trends, Short-term changes, Momentum, and Velocity.
 As such it can create ‘signals’ that can be used in a variety of applications.

 Outputs include: the raw PQI, a Directional Signal, or a Relative Ranking with 100 as the base.